micro-ROS/micro_ros_renesas2estudio_component/micro_ros_transports.md

    ![image](.images/Configure_usb_clock.png)

-5. Save the modifications clicking on `Generate Project Content`.
+5. Save the modifications by clicking on `Generate Project Content`.

 ## Serial UART transport
-1. Copy the following files file to the source directory:
+1. Copy the following files to the source directory:
       - `extra_sources/microros_transports/uart_transport.c`
 2. Double click on the `configuration.xml` file of your project and go to the `Stacks` tab.
 3. Select `New Stack -> Driver -> Connectivity -> r_src_uart`.